 - Employee Education Sessions

-NCFlex will maintain its current benefit offerings for the 2021 plan year.
-If you do not enroll for the first time or make a plan change, your current benefits will roll over, except for the Flexible Spending Accounts (health care and dependent care), which require re-enrollment.
-For the 2021 plan year, the Healthcare Flexible Spending Account (FSA) annual limit is $2,750 with a $550 rollover balance.
+NCFlex will maintain its current benefit offerings for the 2023 plan year; however, some plans have been enhanced and others may have experienced rate changes.
+If you do not enroll for the first time or make a plan change, your current benefits will roll over, except for the Flexible Spending Accounts (health care, limited purpose health care, and dependent care), which require re-enrollment.
+For the 2023 plan year, the Healthcare Flexible Spending Account (FSA) annual limit is $2,850 with a $570 rollover balance.